gitlabhq/terraform-provider-gitlab/docs/resources/topic.md

 - `avatar_hash` (String) The hash of the avatar image.
 Use `filesha256("path/to/avatar.png")` whenever possible. **Note**: this is used to trigger an update of the avatar.
 If it's not given, but an avatar is given, the avatar will be updated each time.
 - `description` (String) A text describing the topic.
 - `soft_destroy` (Boolean, Deprecated) Empty the topics fields instead of deleting it.
+- `title` (String) The topic's description.
+Requires at least GitLab 15.0 for which it's a required argument.

 ### Read-Only